Best Car Care Tips for Pollen Season in Bellingham & Beyond

 3. Replace or Clean Your Cabin Air Filter

 Pollen doesn’t just stick to the exterior—it also gets inside your car through air vents.
-If your cabin air filter is clogged, it will recirculate pollen and dust, making allergies worse.
+If your cabin air filter is clogged, it will recirculate pollen and dust, making allergies worse.- Most filters should be replaced every 12,000–15,000 miles .

 4. Keep Your Interior Clean with Frequent Vacuuming